sdlbroer/DRMST_empirical_power/README.md

 *Main analysis*
 * NI_testing.R - this is the main analysis.
 In this file, non-inferiority is tested using all methods we compared.
 That is, Cox regression for HR, flexible parametric regression for DS/DRMST and Kaplain-Meier for DS/DRMST.
 * flex_outcomes.R - looks at the subset of the NI_testing.R outcomes which correspond to the margins which were converted using flexible parametric regression.
+(This file creates the table with the primary outcomes).
 * SE_calculations.R - performs exact McNemar test.

 *Subgroup and sensitivity analyses (additional analyses)*